Matthew Wadsworth – Lutenist

-Working in the UK, Europe and North America as a soloist and chamber musician, Wadsworth has appeared at most major concert halls and festivals, and can often be heard on radio, both in live performance and recordings.
+Working in the UK and Europe as a soloist and chamber musician, Wadsworth has appeared at most major concert halls and festivals, and can often be heard on radio, both in live performance and recordings.

 His many CD recordings for Channel Classics, Linn Records, Deux-Elles and Wigmore Live have all received international critical acclaim, and have been featured as Gramophone Editors Choice on 3 occasions.

 Matthew studied lute at London’s Royal Academy of Music with Nigel North, after which he spent a year at the Royal Conservatory of Music in The Hague.

 Along with his wife Kate, Matthew runs the Deux-Elles record label..

 As well as helping to promote outstanding artists, this has allowed Matthew to pursue his passion for sound engineering and audio excellence.